ryanquinnnelson/python-simple-deploy/README.md

     123
     ```

-### Package Usage in Another Python Project
+### Using this package inside another python project
-1. Ensure you are inside the same virtual environment which you used to install the package.
+1. Ensure you are inside the same virtual environment in which you installed the package.
 2. Import the package or functions from the package to use.
     ```python
     from pythontemplatepackage.pythontemplatemodule import get_id